FormantIO/formant/docker/README.md

 The agent uses a docker volume to store state and persistent data.
 If the volume is deleted you will need to reprovision the agent.

 The provisioning token you use to initialize the agent is a one-time use token.
 You can remove it from the [formant.env](formant.env) file after the credentialing process is done.

+### MacOS

+Docker for Mac users may need to set `FORMANT_AGENT_IP=0.0.0.0` in the [formant.env](formant.env) file in order to access the local HTTP/GRPC interface from their host machine.
+This is to ensure that the Formant agent is reachable from outside its container networking namespace.